By Mayo Clinic Staff

 In a stroke telemedicine consultation, an emergency medicine doctor at your regional hospital (the spoke) will examine you.
 If your doctor suspects an acute stroke, he or she will activate the stroke telemedicine hotline at the hub hospital, which has a dedicated hotline and group paging system and vascular neurologists on call 24 hours a day, 365 days a year.
 The hub's on-call vascular neurologist usually responds within five minutes.

 Having a prompt evaluation increases the possibility that clot-dissolving therapies (thrombolytics) can be delivered in time to reduce stroke-related disability.
-To be effective, clot-dissolving therapies must be given within three to four and a half hours after you experience stroke symptoms.
+To be effective, clot-dissolving therapies must be given within three hours after you experience stroke symptoms.

 Mayo Clinic works with hundreds of insurance companies and is an in-network provider for millions of people.
 In most cases, Mayo Clinic doesn't require a physician referral.
 Some insurers require referrals or may have additional requirements for certain medical care.
 All appointments are prioritized on the basis of medical need.

-Doctors at Mayo Clinic in Arizona first began participating in stroke telemedicine as a trial in 2007, and established the Stroke Telemedicine for Arizona Rural Resident (STARR) network later that year.
-The stroke telemedicine program has since expanded to include 10 remote sites (spokes) in Arizona and one remote site outside Arizona.
+Doctors at Mayo Clinic in Arizona first began participating in stroke telemedicine as a trial in 2007, and established the Stroke Telemedicine for Arizona Rural Residents (STARR) network later that year.
+The stroke telemedicine program has since expanded to include 9 remote sites (spokes) in Arizona and three remote sites in Nevada.
 Doctors are actively involved in stroke telemedicine research.

 For more information about stroke telemedicine at Mayo Clinic in Arizona contact 480-301-9145.